olala7846/GAE-conferece-central/README.md

 #### Additional querry
 * `upcomingConferences` shows the latest conferences which haven't started order by time
 * `getConferenceAttendee` get all the attendee profile

+#### Query Problem

+**Problem:**

+Let’s say that you don't like workshops and you don't like sessions after 7 pm.
+How would you handle a query for all non-workshop sessions before 7 pm?
+What is the problem for implementing this query?
+What ways to solve it did you think of?

+**Answer:**

+it is impossible to do inequality filter (not WORKSHOP) on `sessionType` and sort by `time` at the same time on Google ndb, because it is actually two inequality filter on different `Proprty` of the same `Entity`.
+To solve this problem we could simply fetch all non-WORKSHOP sessions and loop through it to filter unwanted sessions time or fetch by `time` then loop throught it to filter `sessionType`

 [1]: https://developers.google.com/appengine
 [2]: http://python.org
 [3]: https://developers.google.com/appengine/docs/python/endpoints/